cagix/pi-forall/README.md

 -------

-This is a revised version of lecture notes originally presented at OPLSS during 2022, 2014, and 2013.
+This is a revised version of lecture notes originally presented at OPLSS during 2023, 2022, 2014, and 2013.

 Videos from the [2022](https://www.cs.uoregon.edu/research/summerschool/summer22/topics.php) and [2014](https://www.cs.uoregon.edu/research/summerschool/summer14/curriculum.html) lectures are available from the
 OPLSS website.
 If you watch these videos, you should look at the corresponding branch of this repository.
+Unfortunately, the [2023](https://www.cs.uoregon.edu/research/summerschool/summer23/topics.php) recordings include only audio, and only for part of the lectures.

 An abridged version of these lectures was also given at the Compose Conference, January 2015.
 [Notes](old/compose.md) from this version are also available.